mwzig/virtual-pets-amok/README.md

 README file for the virtual-pet-shelter project

+ (Consider future change to add a type to the VirtualPet to indicate the type of pet to make sorting by pet type more efficient in the user interface).

  If all pets are adopted, the game ends.
 (Assume that paid employees are still working in case a pet comes in to be admitted).